 - You have to prove yourself over time– small wins with the data.
 There was a demarcation in Shopify early on between product and marketing, but they eroded those over time by asking for small changes and demonstrating results.

-- Prioritize the easy wins.
+- Prioritise the easy wins.
 Craig has signed up for Shopify over 1,000 times, just looking for all sorts of opportunities to tweak and optimize the flow.

 - Go the extra mile and be a little different.
 Shopify had remarkable Terms of Service and a remarkable Logout page, and people would tweet about it.